 Miss Brenda Putnam, 1921Laura Gilpin (American, 1891–1979)

-Laura Gilpen figures among the earliest American women to successfully develop an artistic and professional career as a photographer.
-Raised in and around Colorado Springs, Colorado, but largely educated in Eastern boarding schools, Gilpen was the oldest daughter of an early Colorado settler.
+Laura Gilpin figures among the earliest American women to successfully develop an artistic and professional career as a photographer.
+Raised in and around Colorado Springs, Colorado, but largely educated in Eastern boarding schools, Gilpin was the oldest daughter of an early Colorado settler.
 Her first camera was a Kodak Brownie she received as a gift for her 12th birthday.
 Two years later, she traveled to New York City with her mother, who had her sit for a portrait with leading photographer Gertrude Käsebier.
 The experience made a strong impression.

-In 1918, Gilpen returned to Colorado Springs and by 1921 was serving as the instructor of photography at the recently formed Broadmoor Academy of Art.
-Gilpen’s portraits, particularly her platinum prints, were especially popular for their soft tonalities, use of natural light, and the photographer’s emphasis on capturing each sitter’s personality; all of these qualities are evident in this portrait of a lifelong friend.
+In 1918, Gilpin returned to Colorado Springs and by 1921 was serving as the instructor of photography at the recently formed Broadmoor Academy of Art.
+Gilpin’s portraits, particularly her platinum prints, were especially popular for their soft tonalities, use of natural light, and the photographer’s emphasis on capturing each sitter’s personality; all of these qualities are evident in this portrait of a lifelong friend.
 Later in her career, the artist turned to making dramatic studies of the western landscape.